 If you can make them feel confident that you’re a smart investment, they’ll be a lot more likely to lend you the money.

-This article assumes that a lender pairing did not occur when you filled out our loan request form.
+This article assumes that a lender pairing did not occur when you fill out our loan request form.
 If you haven’t filled the form out yet, then you should do that first – even if you think we won’t be able to find you a lender.
 You never know until you try.

 We hope these tips help you deal with the aftermath of not getting a loan.
 Money problems can be very stressful.
 It can get even worse when your alternative funding options don’t pan out.
 We wish you the best of luck as you plan out what you’ll do next.